 - To regulate and maintain the standard of accountancy in Uganda

 - To prescribe and regulate the conduct of accountants and practicing accountants in Uganda

 To be a World-Class Professional Accountancy Institute

-To develop, promote and regulate the accountancy profession in the public interest.
+To develop, promote and regulate the accountancy profession in Uganda and beyond, in the public interest.

 - Professional excellence